ddobrin/app-template-java/README.md

 # Overview

-This is a sample application written in Java.
-In most cases, this should not be used for development of a new application.
+This is a **template** sample application written in Java.
+It should be use as an app accelerator base template.

 ## Critical Files